-Overall the lobster omelet has been my favorite entree to date California Grill Brunch.
+Overall the lobster omelet has been my favorite entree to date at the California Grill Brunch.
 It was full of delicious lobster and had a bechamel-like sauce on top.

 Additionally, my son has had the Hangar Steak multiple times.
-The steak is one of the easier items for those dining with food allergies.
+Steak is a simple item for those dining with food allergies.

-I decided to go with the Chicken Toast–Avocado, House Made Sourdough, Aji Panca Mayo, Yuzu Pickles Cilantro, Parsley for this visit.
+I decided to go with the Chicken Toast–Avocado, House Made Sourdough, Aji Panca Mayo, Yuzu Pickles, Cilantro, and Parsley for this visit.

-My only complaint on this dish was the brioche toast was a little soggy when I finally got toward the middle.
+My only complaint about this dish was the brioche toast was a little soggy when I finally got to the middle.
 However, it is quite a large entree.
 This piece of chicken was massive.

 You want to allow for a slower-paced meal as far as timing goes.
 So when you place your order, ask the server to hold off on the entree items to allow enough time to enjoy the buffet.